TechWatching/techwatching.dev/input/posts/gitpod.md

 I have now a complete development environment running in the cloud with the code of my project already cloned.
 If the editor looks familiar to you it's because [Theia](https://www.theia-ide.org/) (the IDE's name) is very similar to [VS Code but in the cloud](http://typefox.io/theia-vs-code-in-the-cloud) (it reuses many parts from VS Code).
 This is great because it means I can use an IDE I am already familiar with, and even use vs code extensions (provided you have the .vsix files to install them).

 So let's run my project which is an ionic application.
 Node is already installed so I just have to type `npm install` and then `npm run-script serve` in the terminal opened in the editor exactly as if I was working on my local VS Code.
-My application is configured to be launched on port `8100` so Gitpod will suggest me to expose this port in order for me to be able to view my application in my browser.
+My application is configured to be launched on port `8100` so Gitpod will suggest I expose this port for me to be able to view my application in my browser.

 <img src="/posts/images/gitpod_voxxrin_2.png" class="img-fluid centered-img">
 <img src="/posts/images/gitpod_voxxrin_3.png" class="img-fluid centered-img">